30 years' of age South African (ZA) citizen and passport I'm currently in Cape Town firstname.lastname@example.org / +27 82 452 0571

 I'm always open to new opportunities Preferably remote or Southern Suburbs, Cape TownRequest Interview

 You can hire me for full stack web application development or GNU/Linux systems administration.
-Something in DevOps will be just fine.
+Something in Platform Engineering or DevOps will be just fine.
 I'm the founder of App Evolved.
 I created Task Complete, Code Jobs and The PHP Shop in my spare time.
 I have plenty other examples of my work I can show you during an interview.
 The work/project descriptions below are only brief summaries.
 I can elaborate on the details and provide comprehensive information during an interview.

 - Linux Systems Administration